cesarpv27/Global.Common.Azure.Models-beta.1/Global.Common.Azure.Models/docs/README.md

 # nuget Global.Common.Azure.Models

 # namespace Global.Common.Azure.Models

 # Description

-- This project contains several features that provide functionalities to support and enhance development on Azure platform.
+This project contains several features that provide functionalities to support and enhance development on Azure platform.
 All methods are documented.
-- One important feature is that it contains a generic Azure responses hierarchy, which allows you to manage your development in the most common scenarios.
+One important feature is that it contains a generic Azure responses hierarchy, which allows you to manage your development in the most common scenarios.
-- This is a beta version and has not been thoroughly tested or recommended for use in production environments.
+This is a beta version and has not been thoroughly tested or recommended for use in production environments.
+All methods are documented.

 # Dependencies